-The 2015 program for the Schaft Creek project is estimated to cost \$4.8 million which is funded by Teck pursuant to the Joint Venture agreement.
-The field portion of the 2015 program has been completed.
-As per the Schaft Creek Joint Venture agreement, in addition to other obligations, Teck is responsible for funding the first \$60 million in joint venture expenditures at Schaft Creek, of which Teck has spent less than \$20 million as of the date of this MD&A.
+The 2015 program for the Schaft Creek project; estimated to cost \$4.8 million was funded by Teck pursuant to the Joint Venture agreement.
+As per the SCJV agreement, in addition to other obligations, Teck is responsible for funding the first \$60 million in pre-production expenditures at Schaft Creek, of which Teck has spent less than \$20 million as of the date of this MD&A.

-A total of 2,634 metres ("m") were completed in five diamond drill holes in the LaCasse zone.
-The drilling intersected numerous short intervals of low grade copper mineralization in the form of chalcopyrite and bornite mineralization that occur as disseminations and veinlets in granodiorite, quartz monzonite and hydrothermal and intrusive breccia.
-Minor, but significant concentrations of gold occurs with the copper mineralization.
+The five diamond drill holes (2,634 metres ("m")) completed in the LaCasse zone intersected numerous short intervals of low grade copper mineralization that contained minor, but significant concentrations of gold.

-A total of 100 samples were collected in 2015 for geometallurgical testwork representing the variation of the lithologies and alteration across the Schaft Creek deposit.
-A review of the comminution data has provided more information on the variability in the deposit.
-The variability information gained from the 2015 work will guide future work in optimizing/changing the design of the project's crushing and grinding circuits.
+The 100 samples collected for geometallurgical testwork provided more information on the variability within the Schaft Creek deposit.
+This information will guide future work in optimizing/changing the design of the project's crushing and grinding circuits.
+An additional 11,800m of historical core was logged and incorporated into the geological model.